 But if you’re like me, this time of year can really start to get to you.
 The limited sunlight during winter definitely makes me feel my motivation for anything extra than what I have to do very limited, and upholding my planned resolutions can become somewhat difficult.
 I may get behind in achieving my goals, possibly even missing time working towards them completely.
 By this point, I often decide, “I might as well just call it quits.
 What is the point?
 I’m not even following my resolutions anyway”.

-I’m not alone in feeling like this, Business Insider found over half of those who set New Years Resolutions fail in achieving them by the second week of February, (three weeks away!).
+I’m not alone in feeling like this, Business Insider found over half of those who set New Years Resolutions fail in achieving them by the second week of February (aka, last week!).

 That statistic had me wondering, why is that?
 Why do so many of us fall through in working towards a resolution or intention we have set forth for ourselves?
 How do we work through this to be successful?